What is Hope like?

 What if I don’t know much about the Bible?

-All of us are to be growing in our knowledge and faith.
+All of us are to be growing in our faith and knowledge.
 None of us have our Bibles completely memorized.
 The Divine Service and Bible study are opportunities to grow in our knowledge of the Bible and trust in our Savior.

 Is your church full of “perfect” people?